The crocus springs into its new world with fertile cheer, and daffodils beam spherical radiance seducing muscles to smiles.

 Ernest Hemingway captured it, as Hemingway does.
 Writing in his 20s from Paris, he notes, “In those days, though, the spring always came finally but it was frightening that it had nearly failed.”
 There is failed promise, immediate hope dashed by reality.

 He continues in his essay “The False Spring”:

 When spring came, even the false spring, there were no problems except where to be happiest.
 The only thing that could spoil a day was people and if you could keep from making engagements, each day had no limits.
 People were always the limiters of happiness except for the very few that were as good as spring itself.

 Full of youthful step, a spongy head, and brooding shoulders, Hemingway passes a day of false spring by going through routine.
-Shortly, despite effort to avoid engagements, he is slowed by obligations, limitations, and dependencies—the likes of which proclaim our adult status.
+He is slowed by obligations, limitations, and dependencies—the likes of which proclaim our adult status.

 Hemingway feels it too, a loss, an ache: “Life had seemed so simple that morning when I had wakened and found the false spring.”

-German poet Rainer Maria Rilke, a writer with a deep love for nature, paints spring in similar strokes.
+German poet Rainer Maria Rilke, a writer who felt intensity of nature, paints spring in similar strokes.
 Like Hemingway, he enjoyed meaningful company but preferred solitude.